mikerourke/trello-for-wolves/README.md

 ### Authorization

-You'll need to create a new instance of `Trello` and pass in an "config" object containing a `key` and `token`.
+You'll need to create a new instance of `Trello` and pass in an "trelloConfig" object containing a `key` and `token`.
 There isn't any async voodoo associated with this, the credentials are passed to each function call through the magic of class constructors.